TaofeekaA/Skin-Disease-Classification-Model/README.md

 # Skin-Disease-Classification-Model
-This project uses EfficientNet0 and the Diverse Dermatology Images dataset to create a reliable, fairness-aware model for identifying skin conditions across varied skin tones.
+This project uses EfficientNet0 and the Diverse Dermatology Images dataset to create a reliable, fairness-aware model for classifying skin conditions into benign or malignant across varied skin tones.
 The aim is to turn images into actionable, responsible support for clinicians, researchers, and health programs.
 It does not replace expert judgement, but extends reach, speeds up triage, and surface patterns that can help improve care.

 Broader outcomes

-Improve access: enable fast, scalable screening in low-resource or remote settings where dermatology specialists are scarce.
+Improve access: enable fast, scalable screening especially in malignant cases in low-resource or remote settings where dermatology specialists are scarce.

 Support clinical workflow: provide a second opinion or triage cue that helps clinicians prioritize cases.